ldionne/dyno/README.md

 ## Dependencies
 The library depends on [Boost.Hana][] and [CallableTraits][].
 The unit tests depend on [libawful][] and the benchmarks on [Google Benchmark][], but you don't need them to use the library.
+For local development, all the dependencies are pulled automatically.

 ## Building the library